-- 1) Applicability - a) This Rule applies to all passengers travelling with musical instruments irrespective of the type of fare on which they are travelling or have purchased. - b) In case of damage, loss or delay of musical instruments, the limits of liability for baggage as found in Rule 120, Liability domestic transportation and Rule 121, Liability international transportation in keeping with the applicable Convention will apply. - 2) Small musical instruments as carry-on baggage - a) The carrier will permit a passenger to bring on-board the aircraft cabin a small musical instrument, such as a violin or flute, as part of passenger's carry-on baggage allowance according to the number and size dimensions set out in Rule 55, Baggage acceptance, if: - the instrument can be stowed safely in a suitable baggage compartment in the aircraft cabin or under the passenger seat, in accordance with the carrier's requirements for carriage of carry-on baggage; and, - 2. there is space for such stowage at the time the passenger boards the aircraft. - Musical instruments as checked baggage - a) The carrier will permit a passenger to transport as checked baggage a musical instrument that cannot be carried in the aircraft cabin if; - the sum of the length, width, and height measured in centimetres of the outside linear dimensions of the instrument (including the case) does not exceed 292 centimetres (115 inches) or the applicable size restrictions established for the aircraft; - 2. the weight of the instrument (including the case) be less than 45 kilograms (100 pounds) or the applicable weight restrictions established for the aircraft; - 3. the instrument can be stowed safely and securely in accordance with the carrier's requirements; and - 4. the passenger has paid the applicable checked baggage fee. - b) A passenger has the option of checking suitable musical instruments if all applicable fees are paid. - c) Musical instruments carried as checked baggage will be carried on the same aircraft as the passenger unless the baggage is delayed or the carrier decides that it is impractical to carry the baggage on the same aircraft.
+- 1) Applicability - a) This Rule applies to all passengers travelling with musical instruments irrespective of the type of fare on which they are travelling or have purchased. - b) In case of damage, loss or delay of musical instruments, the limits of liability for baggage as found Rule 121, Liability International Transportation in keeping with the applicable Convention will apply. - 2) Small musical instruments as carry-on baggage - a) The carrier will permit a passenger to bring on-board the aircraft cabin a small musical instrument, such as a violin or flute, as part of passenger's carry-on baggage allowance according to the number and size dimensions set out in Rule 55, Baggage acceptance, if: - the instrument can be stowed safely in a suitable baggage compartment in the aircraft cabin or under the passenger seat, in accordance with the carrier's requirements for carriage of carry-on baggage; and, - 2. there is space for such stowage at the time the passenger boards the aircraft. - Musical instruments as checked baggage - a) The carrier will permit a passenger to transport as checked baggage a musical instrument that cannot be carried in the aircraft cabin if; - the sum of the length, width, and height measured in centimetres of the outside linear dimensions of the instrument (including the case) does not exceed 292 centimetres (115 inches) or the applicable size restrictions established for the aircraft; - 2. the weight of the instrument (including the case) be less than 45 kilograms (100 pounds) or the applicable weight restrictions established for the aircraft; - 3. the instrument can be stowed safely and securely in accordance with the carrier's requirements; and - 4. the passenger has paid the applicable checked baggage fee. - b) A passenger has the option of checking suitable musical instruments if all applicable fees are paid. - c) Musical instruments carried as checked baggage will be carried on the same aircraft as the passenger unless the baggage is delayed or the carrier decides that it is impractical to carry the baggage on the same aircraft.
 This will also include cases of substitution of aircraft.
-In case of baggage delay, the carrier will take necessary steps to inform the passenger of the status of the baggage and arrange to deliver the musical instrument to the passenger as soon as possible unless applicable laws require the presence of the passenger for customs clearance.
+In case of baggage delay, the carrier will take necessary steps to inform the passenger of the status of the baggage and arrange to deliver the musical instrument to the